-What about those of you squeaking by on minimum wage?
-Is there any hope for you to get money into savings?
-After all, working full time on the federal minimum wage brings in a whopping $15,080 a year before any taxes.
+Are you squeaking by on minimum wage?
+If so, it might seem like there is little hope for you to get money into savings.
+After all, working full time on the federal minimum wage of $7.25 an hour brings in a whopping $15,080 a year before any taxes.

 1. Get out of debt

-If you’re only making minimum wage, you can’t afford to be sending money to a car financing company, Visa, MasterCard or Discover.
+If you’re only making minimum wage, you can’t afford to be sending money to a car financing company or credit card company.

 Think about it this way: If you had no house payment, no car payment and no credit card payment, what’s left?
-The only bills you may need to pay would be utilities, taxes, insurance, gasoline for your car and food for yourself.
+The only monthly expenses you might need to cover would be utilities, insurance, gasoline and food.
 In many areas of the country, you could do that on $15,000 a year.

 2. Hoard gifts of money, tax refunds and other windfalls

-If you make minimum wage and have children, chances are you’re entitled to the Earned Income Tax Credit.
+For example, if you make minimum wage and have children, chances are you’re entitled to the Earned Income Tax Credit.
 That could mean you get thousands of dollars from Uncle Sam each year.
-What are you going to do with it?

-Until you get on firm financial ground, resist the urge to spend those windfalls.
-Put a couple hundred in the bank as an emergency fund and ship the rest off to your creditors.
-If you’re debt-free (hooray!), bank at least half of it before you think about spending a cent.
+Until you get on firm financial ground, resist the urge to spend windfalls.
+Put a couple hundred dollars in the bank as an emergency fund and ship the rest off to your creditors.
+If you’re debt-free (hooray!), bank at least half of the windfall before you think about spending a cent.

 3. Save your pennies